How do you see three centuries in 90 minutes?

 Set sail with Forth Boat Tours

 The Big Deal is for two adults to take the Three Bridges Cruise.
-The first option of the deal is for a cruise from Monday to Thursday.
+The first option of the deal is for a cruise on a Thursday.
 Option two is for Friday to Sunday cruises.

 There are several cruises a day – 11am, 1pm and 3pm – departing from Hawes Pier, South Queensferry.
 Check forthtours.com for timetables.